 Andre Normil (1934-2014) 20"x24" Carnaval Scene "Vive Duvalier" Oil on Masonite #2402GN-HA

-Self-taught, Haitian primitive master, André Normil was born in Haiti in 1934 and died on May 2, 2014.
-He started to paint in 1944 at the Centre d'Art.
-He paints Haitian life daily scenes with keen observation and humor.
-His animal scenes are rich in colors.
-His primary colors, composition, and techniques are among the best in Haitian art.
+André Normil is a self-taught Haitian primitive master, born in Port-au-Prince, Haiti, on September 27, 1934, and died on May 2, 2014.
+He started to paint in 1951 at the Centre d'Art.
+Normil's primary activity has always been painting, and he paints Haitian life's daily scenes with keen observation and humor.
+His scenes are rich in colors, and his primary colors, composition, and techniques are the best Haitian art.
+In 1969 he exhibited in England, in 1970 in Germany and Italy, in 1971 in France.
+His work is included in the Musée d'Art Saint Pierre, Musée d'Art Nader, and the Milwaukee Museum of Art in Wisconsin, among other institutions.
 His works are a must for a serious collector.
 His name is cited in many Haitian art books.
-"Like Bigaud, Normil depicts scenes of daily life with a certain humor".
-(Peintres Haitiens by Gerald Alexis).
-Get the Book in English Now!
+"Like Bigaud, Normil depicts scenes of daily life with a certain humor."
+(Peintres Haitiens by Gérald Alexis) Get the Book in English Now!

 Own a piece of art by this master painter?
 Each piece is unique.
 Get a professional estimated market value of yours for whatever purposes (Selling, Insurance, Donation..)
 Now!
 How Does It Work?